Getting to Stradbroke Island, North & South

 From June to November each year, the majestic humpback whales pass the North Gorge Headland on their annual migration from Antarctica to their calving grounds near the Great Barrier Reef.
 While the calves are still quite young, they begin their southern return journey passing close to the coast.

-In addition to the annual whale migration, North Stradbroke Island is home to a large bird population, and other wildlife, that can often spotted on a scenic walk around the inland lakes or beach headlands.
+In addition to the annual whale migration, North & South Stradbroke Island is home to a large bird population, and other wildlife, that can often spotted on a scenic walk around the inland lakes or beach headlands.